MindeurFou/Jest-Game/README.md

 # Jest Game
- A card game develloped during one semester at UTT
+ A card game developed during one semester at UTT